CTPSSTAFF/modx-prototype-1/GETTING_STARTED.md

 ## Gettng Your Local System Ready to Run MoDX

-To get your local computer system ready to run MoDX, perform the following steps, after having cloned the MoDX GitHub repository as described above.

-__Some Preliminaries__
+### Preliminaries

+Before the actual work of getting your system ready to run MoDX, two preliminaries must be dealt with:
+1. Ensuring you have administrative priveleges on your local system
+2. Ensuring you can view "hidden" files and folders on your system

+#### Administrative Priveleges

-* You will need administrative priveleges on your computer in order to execute (some of) these commands.
+You will need administrative priveleges on your computer in order to execute (some of) these commands.
-* * _All CTPS users should have admin priveleges on their desktop system._ If you do not, plesae contact the CTPS IT manager.
+_All CTPS users should have admin priveleges on their desktop system._ If you do not, plesae contact the CTPS IT manager.

+#### Visibility of Hidden Files and Folders

-* You will need to be able to view "hidden files and folders" in order to execute (some of) these commands.
+You will need to be able to view "hidden files and folders" in order to execute (some of) these commands.
 To ensure that this is the case:
-* * Open the Windows __Control Panel__.
+1. Open the Windows __Control Panel__.
 The simplest way to do this is to enter "control panel" in the search box next to the Windows icon in the lower left-hand corner of the screen, and click on the Control Panel icon when it is displayed.
-* * A large number of icons will be displayed.
+2. A large number of icons will be displayed.
 Find the one labeled __File Explorer Options__, and click it.
-* * In the dialog box that opens, click on the __View__ tab.
+3. In the dialog box that opens, click on the __View__ tab.
-* * In the __Advanced Settings__ display, under __Hidden files and folders__, click the __Show hidden files, folders, and drives__ radio button.
+4. In the __Advanced Settings__ display, under __Hidden files and folders__, click the __Show hidden files, folders, and drives__ radio button.
-* * Click the __Apply__ and __OK_ buttons at the bottom of the File Explorer Options dialog box.
+5. Click the __Apply__ and __OK_ buttons at the bottom of the File Explorer Options dialog box.

+### The Actual Preparatory Steps

+To get your local computer system ready to run MoDX, perform the following steps, after having cloned the MoDX GitHub repository as described above.

 1. For the purpose of the rest of this discussion, we'll call the _fully-qualified_ path to the directory into which you cloned the MoDX GitHub repository __my_modx_dir__
 2. Set this directory as the default location from which to launch Jupyter notebooks: